shivambehl/TopsisPy/README.md

 ```s
 $ pip install topsispy
 ```
-And using the in python as -
+And using this Package in python as -
 ```s
 >>> import topsispy as tp
 >>> a =[